 Can you stop yourself from understanding when someone is speaking to you or around you in your language?
 One of the most striking properties of the human mind is its ability to interpret speech in real-time.
 As you are listening, your cognitive system instantly provides the meanings of the words and the rules of grammar to induce a coherent overall interpretation.

-My work seeks to understand the important variables related to human computational system that can affect the real-time interpretation of speech.
+Recently researchers sought to understand these underlying factors in the human computational systems that can affect the real-time interpretation of speech.
 I am also among these researchers, and I use eye-tracking as a method for assessing individuals’ comprehension of speech on a millisecond-by-millisecond basis.
-Specifically I use visual world eye tracking paradigm, which will allows me to understand how cognitive processes work in real-time.
+Specifically, I use the visual world eye-tracking paradigm, which will allow me to understand how cognitive processes work in real-time.
 See some of my findings here.